sebsteinig/deepmip-eocene-app/README.md

 > **Note:** The application is currently under development.
 Please double-check any results before using them in your research.

 This tool uses Python to extract data from the open-access DeepMIP-Eocene database.
 You can access the database [here](https://www.deepmip.org/data-eocene/).
 The app enables users without programming experience to extract common variables such as temperature, precipitation, etc., from all DeepMIP models at any specified location.
-The extracted data can be visualized and downloaded in CSV format for offline model-data comparison.
-The individual Python functions may also serve as a launchpad for more advanced analyses.
+Batch processing of sites is possible and example sets of locations from the DeepMIP-Eocene proxie database [Hollis et al., 2019](https://gmd.copernicus.org/articles/12/3149/2019/) .
+The extracted data can be visualized and downloaded in CSV/Excel format for offline model-data comparison.
+The individual Python processing and analysis functions are saved in `deepmip_modules.py` and may also serve as a launchpad for more advanced analyses.

 ## About Streamlit